Misha999777/uwithme-deployment/README.md

 ## Deploying in production

-1. Carefully read, understand, and replace values in docker-compose.yml with the appropriate ones
+1. Replace keys and adjust configuration in .env file
 2. Deploy with

 ```shell